 Today’s home network includes a wide range of wireless devices!
 Taking basic steps to secure your home network will help protect all your devices and your information.

-However, despite its numerous benefits, Wi-Fi connectivity does have its fair share of disadvantages.
+Despite its numerous benefits, Wi-Fi connectivity does have its fair share of disadvantages.
 Arguably, the biggest disadvantage is Wi-Fi security, especially if your connection isn’t properly secured.
-There are lots of compelling reasons why everyone on Wi-Fi network should take the necessary steps to ensure that his/her network is properly secured.
-You may choose to keep your network unsecured primarily because you are not aware of the potential dangers of allowing unauthorized users to access your W-Fi connection.
+There are lots of compelling reasons why everyone on a Wi-Fi network should take the necessary steps to ensure that his/her network is properly secured.
+You may choose to keep your network unsecured primarily because you are not aware of the potential dangers of allowing unauthorized users to access your Wi-Fi connection.

 A cable network connection is slightly different because to successfully connect to a wired network, you must physically link a cable from the router to your computer.
 However, with a wireless network, you can easily connect and use it provided it isn’t secured and it is within a reasonable range.

-Did you know that when an unauthorized person is connected to your router he or she is able to access your computer devices?
-Because, they may have gained access to the LAN network managed by your W-Fi device, these users can easily and effortlessly have access to your computers and do just about anything they would want.
+Did you know that when an unauthorized person is connected to your router, he or she is able to access your computer devices?
+Because they may have gained access to the LAN network managed by your Wi-Fi device, these users can easily and effortlessly have access to your computers and do just about anything they would want.
 In summary, someone who can connect to your wireless network can potentially do the following things: